passmarked/browser/README.md

 ### page.close()

 Closes the context and adds the tab back to pool, which will cause the next url specified to load.
 This must be called to continue processing once you are done with a page.
-The function also handles cleaning up and closing the connections.

-Along with flushing stale tabs once reaching idle again.
+The function also handles cleaning up and closing the connections while flushing stale tabs once they idle again.

 ```nodejs
 page.close()